Nkpor: Economy

 The economy of Nkpor, like the rest of Greater Onitsha Metropolis, is largely trade and commercial activities.
 It has both traditional and conventional markets.
-The traditional markets include but are not limited to Eke Nkpor, Afor Nkpor, and Nkwo market amafor (Odu Igbo), while the conventional markets which are considered international markets are the New Spare parts market, Nkpor Main (Relief) Market, New Tyre Market, Old tyre Market, Mgbuka Market, and Motor cycle spare parts market all located at a very big village named Amafor Nkpor.
+The traditional markets include but are not limited to Eke Nkpor, Afor Nkpor, and Nkwo market amafor (Odu Igbo), while the conventional markets which are considered international markets are the New Spare parts market, Nkpor Main (Relief) Market, New Tyre Market, Old tyre Market, Mgbuka Market, and Motor cycle spare parts market all located at a village named Amafor Nkpor.
 These markets have made the town popular and earned the name of mini Anambra state.
 The reason is that so many indigenes of all other towns in Anambra State live and do business in Nkpor.
-Gradually, over the years, through sustained excellent leadership, industrial estates and foreign companies have continued to spring up in Greater Onitsha - creating skilled jobs, chains of lucrative businesses, foreign direct investments, and improving economic activities generally in the region often known for producing a significant number of highly skilled graduates yearly from renowned Universities in the area such as Nnamdi Azikiwe University, Chukwuemeka Odumegwu Ojukwu University, and the University of Nigeria Nsukka amongst others.There are few newly Crude Oil producing wells in the Omambala and the Ogbaru areas fields, and the economy of the entire area is being transformed into a mega-economy from the traditional commercial activities at Onitsha.
+Gradually, over the years, industrial estates and foreign companies have continued to spring up in Greater Onitsha - creating skilled jobs, chains of businesses, foreign direct investments, and improving economic activities generally in the region often known for producing a significant number of graduates yearly from Universities in the area such as Nnamdi Azikiwe University, Chukwuemeka Odumegwu Ojukwu University, and the University of Nigeria Nsukka amongst others.There are few newly Crude Oil producing wells in the Omambala and the Ogbaru areas fields, and the economy of the entire area is being transformed into a mega-economy from the traditional commercial activities at Onitsha.